QuestioWo/Daedalus/README.md

 # S16MazeGenerator
-A maze generating and rendering program using recurssive backtracking written in Sigma16
+A maze generating and rendering program using recursive backtracking written in Sigma16